 Horchata can actually be served and prepared in many different ways.
 It can be made from rice, almonds, sesame seeds, jicaro seeds, morro seeds, or even a combination of herbs.
 The most commonly known in Los Angeles is the version found in Guatemala, made with rice and seasoned with cinnamon and vanilla.
 I have to say, after reading about the different versions of this beverage, I’m quite intrigued!
 Another reason to visit Latin America!

 If you’re in a rush, you can let the rice sit in the water for 3 hours; however, it is best to let it sit overnight.
 Strain the rice the following day, sweeten with sugar and vanilla and serve with ice.
+You can even sprinkle extra cinnamon for a little more spice.
 A handy tip: keep the strained rice to make rice pudding!

 Does the forbidden rice horchata actually taste a lot different than traditional white?
 It’s a bit less creamy in my opinion, but other than taste, it’s practically the same.
 My favorite part?
 The beautiful purple color!